-We are pleased to announce the consolidated financial results for Livermore Investments Group Limited ("Livermore" or "the Company") and its subsidiaries (together "the Group") for the year ended 31 December 2012.
+We are pleased to announce the consolidated financial results for Livermore Investments Group Limited ("Livermore" or "the Company") and its subsidiaries (together "the Group") for the year ended 31 December 2013.

-The year-end NAV was USD 0.87 per share (2011 NAV: USD 0.57 per share).
-Net profit for the year was USD 25.7m (2011 Net Profit: USD 5.4m).
-The portfolio remained well diversified across sectors and geographies with increased exposure to fixed income securities and senior secured loans as compared to 2011.
+The year-end NAV was USD 0.86 per share (2012 NAV: USD 0.87 per share).
+Net profit for the year was USD 2.5m (2012 Net Profit: USD 25.7m).
+The portfolio remained diversified across sectors with increased exposure to senior secured loans through investments into US cash CLOs (Collateralized Loan Obligations).